postman-cs/cs-cli/README.md

 ![CS-Transcript-CLI Banner](banner.jpg)

-# Find Hidden Customer Issues Before They Explode

 Turn 6 months of customer calls into actionable insights in 5 minutes.

 Just type `cs-cli` and answer 3 simple questions.

 ## Why This Matters to You